pmean/build-website/text/04/printer-friendly.md

 > > why take the chance that some mood setting combination makes it
 > > difficult to print your web pages?
 >
-> I\'m part of a larger web site
+> I'm part of a larger web site
 > ([www.childrensmercy.org](http://www.childrensmercy.org)) and I have
 > to maintain some level of consistency with their pages.
 That leads to
 > a navigation bar at the top that does not fit in well with the rest of
 > my site and which does not print well either.
-I\'ll try to work with
+I'll try to work with
 > the webmaster to reconcile these problems when I have time.
 >
 > The two web sites that have most influenced how I design my own pages